 3. Determine your business costs

-Determining your business costs can be tricky if you’ve never done it before.
+Determining your startup costs can be tricky if you’ve never done it before.
 You can start a life coaching business on a relatively small budget, especially if you run the business from home and already own a computer with internet access.

 Average startup costs range from $5,000–$15,000, which may include one-time costs such as: